 With my LEED exam site, I waited an entire year after monetizing and selling my eBook before I started to get serious about collecting email addresses.

-E-junkie (affiliate link), the shopping cart that I use, has basic email capabilities, but only those who opt-in during the billing process can receive emails, and even then there are not that many features that come with it.
+E-junkie (affiliate link – I earn a commission if you buy), the shopping cart that I use, has basic email capabilities, but only those who opt-in during the billing process can receive emails, and even then there are not that many features that come with it.